Best Oil to Season Cast Iron Skillet: Top Picks & Tips

 1. Clean the skillet with warm water and mild soap.

-2. Dry it completely with a paper towel.
+2. Dry it thoroughly with a paper towel.

 3. Apply a thin layer of flaxseed oil.